max1020/iap-drupalgap/README.md

 <h2>In app purchase module for Drupalgap</h2>

-Experimental project to add In-app-purchasing to Drupalgap using Cordova and the cordea iap plugin.
+Experimental project to add In-app-purchasing to Drupalgap using Cordova and the Fovea iap plugin.
 Pull requests are welcome.
 Only consumable products are supported.

 <h3>Requirements</h3>